wvwwvwwv/scalable-concurrent-containers/README.md

 ## EBR

 The `ebr` module implements epoch-based reclamation and various types of auxiliary data structures to make use of it safely.
 Its epoch-based reclamation algorithm is similar to that implemented in [crossbeam_epoch](https://docs.rs/crossbeam-epoch/), however users may find it easier to use as the lifetime of an instance is safely managed.
-For instance, `ebr::AtomicShared` and `ebr::Shared` hold a strong reference to the underlying instance, and the instance is automatically passed to the garbage collector when the reference count drops to zero.
+For instance, `ebr::AtomicOwned` and `ebr::Owned` automatically retire the contained instance and `ebr::AtomicShared` and `ebr::Shared` hold a reference-counted instance which is retired when the last strong reference is dropped.

 ### Memory Overhead

-Retired instances are stored in intrusive queues in thread-local storage, and therefore each instance must provide 16-byte space for the intrusive queue data structure to access `Option<NonNull<dyn Collectible>>`.
+Retired instances are stored in intrusive queues in thread-local storage, and therefore additional 16-byte space for `Option<NonNull<dyn Collectible>>` is allocated per instance.

 ### Examples